 - Set the MTU on the vSwitch to 2500 or more.

 If you plan to enable software FCoE adapters to work with network adapters, specific considerations apply.

-Make sure that the latest microcode is installed on the FCoE network adapter.
+- Whether you use a partially offloaded NIC or a non-FCoE capable NIC, make sure that the latest microcode is installed on the network adapter.

-Do not move a network adapter port from one vSwitch to another when FCoE traffic is active.
-If you need to make this change, reboot your host afterwards.
+- Do not move a network adapter port from one vSwitch to another when FCoE traffic is active.
+If you make this change, reboot your host afterwards.